 English Breakfast Tea is named like that because of a reason – the black tea, which is full-flavoured, rich, robust, and blended goes well with milk and sugar.
 In fact, it’s traditionally served with an English breakfast (which is why the name!) in the UK.

-Take a slurp of English Breakfast Tea while enjoying your breakfast. get your Ceylon tea online
+Take a slurp of English Breakfast Tea while enjoying your breakfast. get your English Breakfast tea online

 7. Chai Tea